Mini jammie dodger blondies are the beautiful combination of adorable mini jammie dodger biscuits and soft, chewy blondie.

 - I prefer using vanilla extract rather than vanilla essence.
 It has a purer vanilla taste as it’s less processed.

 - Using unsalted butter lets you control how much salt goes into your blondies.
-I like mine to be low salt so I don’t add much to the blondie batter, but you can add an optional ¼ tsp salt depending on taste.
+I like mine to be low salt so I don’t add much to the blondie batter, but you can add an optional ¼ teaspoon salt depending on taste.

 I use the following equipment for this recipe: